tfraudet/PyAcphFlightsLogbook/README.md

 purge = 30
 ```

-The section `[aprs]` is used to initialize  parameters related to APRS serveur connection and APRS messages filtering
+The section `[aprs]` is used to initialize  parameters related to APRS server connection and APRS messages filtering

 ``` ini
 [aprs]